 - taking random trades

-Once you have identified ONE area you want to work on.
-Then you are going to start working on loving what you want to do, and hating what you currently do.
+Identify ONE area you want to work on.
+Then start working on loving what you want to do, and hating what you currently do.

 The goal of the passionate dialogue is to change who you are in this aspect: someone who takes big losses, to someone who despises large losses and simply closes positions at the stop loss level.

 Some sample dialogue is below.
-The point is to bombard yourself with as many positive things you can think of about exiting when you are supposed to, and as many negative things you can think of about holding onto losses.
+The point is to bombard yourself with as many positive things you can think of about exiting when you’re supposed to, and as many negative things you can think of about holding onto losses.
 Swearing is optional, of course.

-“I AM the type of person that closes out my positions when I am supposed to”
+“I AM the type of person that closes out my positions when I’m supposed to”

 “I am NOT going to hold the bag if that thing keeps dropping.”